 Why is it so important to plan for the most benefit – whether it is your garden or livestock you may own?
 You never know what will happen from one day to the next.
 Today, your family may be gainfully employed and you’re able to afford some luxuries.
 However, in the near future, your company may shut down due to national epidemic or a health issue that affects your family.
 If you plan to get the most back from your investment – financially as well as your time – you my not be adversely affected when the hard times come.

-Most of us grow our own food in an attempt to be more self-sufficient and rely less on the grocery store.
+Most of us grow our own food in an attempt to be more self-sufficient and so we can rely less on the grocery store.
 So, with that in mind, what should we be growing to achieve this goal?

 Top 5 Crops for Increasing Food Self Sufficiency

 Dent corn is the most common kind of field corn and is, unfortunately, almost all genetically modified.
-If you are aiming for food self-sufficiency, you’ll probably want to grow a flint corn, as it is easy to grind and you can make all sorts of yummy things with it, like breads and pancakes.
+If you are aiming for food self-sufficiency, you’ll probably want to grow flint corn, as it is easy to grind and you can make all sorts of yummy things with it, like loaves of bread and pancakes.

 4. Winter Squash

-High in fiber and vitamins A and C, winter squash is a great vegetable to grow. it is tasty, can produce huge yields and stores well.
-Per 100 square feet of growing area, you can usually yield somewhere around 50-91 lbs of squash.
+High in fiber and vitamins A and C, winter squash is a great vegetable to grow.
+It is tasty, can produce huge yields, and stores well.
+Per 100 square feet of growing area, you can usually yield somewhere around 50-91 pounds of squash.

-Saving the best for last and not something we would usually consider a “crop,” eggs are one of the world’s healthiest most nutrient dense foods.
-Think of it this way, an eggs contains all the nutrients it needs to grow a baby chick.
+Saving the best for last and not something we would usually consider a “crop,” eggs are one of the world’s healthiest and most nutrient-dense foods.
+Think of it this way, an egg contains all the nutrients it needs to grow a baby chick.